section-engineering-education/engineering-education/content/articles/guide-to-run-react-native-app-with-typescript/index.md

 ![post-screen-example](/engineering-education/guide-to-run-react-native-app-with-typescript/post-screen-example.jpg)

 ### Conclusion
-This guide walked you through a reflective introduction to Typescript and React Native.
+This tutorial walked you through a reflective introduction to Typescript and React Native.
 For better understanding, we have created a whole application that uses React Native to run the Typescript code.
-Check the code used in this guide on [GitHub](https://github.com/kimkimani/React-native-typescript-blog-app).
+Check the code used in this article on [GitHub](https://github.com/kimkimani/React-native-typescript-blog-app).

 I hope you found this helpful.
 Happy coding!